Reviews You Can Rely On

 Why Trust GearLab

-Spearheading this project is Senior Research Analyst, Graham Faulknor.
+Spearheading this project is Senior Review Analyst, Graham Faulknor.
 Graham is one of our leading consumer product reviewers with upwards of 15 years of professional experience in the engineering industry.
 He's designed, built, and tested everything from race cars to medical devices to kitchen gadgets, all the while expanding his knowledge repertoire for what makes the ideal consumer product.
 He's also an active outdoor enthusiast and a family man, understanding the importance of a rugged design to make it through life's daily trials so he's not constantly wasting cash on replacements.

 Lissette Velasquez helps convey Graham's extensive research findings to readers like you.
 Lissette has worked in the scientific research field for over 10 years, putting her detail-oriented mind to work in laboratories across the country.
 She is also the author of numerous academic publications.
 When she's not out chasing her kids around at the crag, she spends countless hours meticulously reading reviews and spec sheets to inform her next purchasing decision, ensuring she always gets the best bang for her buck.